 - Legal obligations to accommodate employees with disabilities

 - Sexual harassment

 - Disciplinary actions and firing employees

-In addition to adherence with federal and Wisconsin employment laws, our small business attorneys can help employers:
+In addition to adherence to federal and Wisconsin employment laws, our small business attorneys can help employers:

 - Manage relationships with employees

-- Determine correct classification as employee or independent contractor
+- Determine correct classification as an employee or independent contractor

 - Review employment agreements

 Our comprehensive understanding of the statutes governing employer-employee relationships at every level can help small business owners stay in compliance and reduce the risk of legal issues down the road.

 Small businesses are not exempt from litigation issues faced by businesses of all sizes.
 While large corporations may be able to afford an in-house commercial litigator or legal team, this is usually not an option for a small enterprise.

 Our trial attorneys have the experience & resources to litigate with the "big firms" without backing down.

 Niebler Pyzyk law firm provides trustworthy and professional representation for small business owners without the sky-high rates often found at large downtown law firms.